Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 Financial wellness and founder wellbeing are linked

-When you are constantly one incident away from financial disaster, your nervous system never gets to rest, which hurts your decision making, your relationships, and even your physical health.
+When you are constantly one incident away from financial disaster, your nervous system never gets to rest, and that hurts your decision making, your relationships, and your physical health.

 We treat insurance as part of a holistic “stress shield” for founders, right next to emergency funds, debt planning, and personal coverage like health and life insurance.